Coahuilan box turtle: Geographic range

 T. coahuila is endemic to the vicinity of Cuatro Ciénegas in Coahuila, Mexico.
 Within an area of less than 800 km2 (300 sq mi), there are several distinct pockets of this species.
 During the rainy season, Coahuilan box turtles may leave their home range and travel throughout the desert.

 Description

 The body of T. coahuila is adapted for spending long periods of time in the water, and the shell is often covered in algae.
 Just like any other box turtle, it has a hinged plastron that can be completely closed.
 The skin is dark, usually dark brown and dark gray, but some areas can appear completely black.

 Diet

 T. coahuila is an opportunistic feeder that will devour both plants and other animals.
 It will for instance eat fly larvae, dragonfly nymphs, beetles, true bugs, spiders, reptiles, fish, crayfish, mushrooms, and plant matter (such as Chara and Eleocharis spp.) in the wild.

 Reproduction

 Mating in T. coahuila takes place in shallow water from September to June, and eggs are laid from May to September.
-The eggs are laid in small clutches, typically consisting of just 2-3 eggs per clutch.
+The eggs are laid in small clutches, typically consisting of just 2 to 3 eggs per clutch.

+Predation

+Raccoons and eastern copperheads eat the eggs of Coahuilan box turtles.
+Raccoons also prey on hatchlings and adults.
+Virginia opossums and striped skunks are also predators of this turtle.
+Coyotes are potential predators of this turtle.